TOPSinfo/ios_chatgpt/README.md

 # ChatGPTStreamAPI
 This ChatGPTStreamAPI Demo app is very simple and easy to understand.
-This ChatGPTStreamAPI demo
+It gives immidiate output of your search text.

 ![video](/Media/ChatGPTStreamAPI.gif)